mattermost/mattermost-handbook/operations/operations/company-cadence.md

 Every 6 months we'll be asking staff to spend around 3 minutes completing a staff enablement survey of 12 engagement questions, plus identifying their organizational leader. ‌

-* Enablement Survey will be announced in COM meeting 1-week before the survey goes live
+* Enablement Survey will be announced in COM meeting one week before the survey goes live.
 * Survey link will be shared at the beginning of COM
 * Link is posted in COM channel with "Thumbs Up" emoji reaction
 * All staff are asked to complete the survey and signal completion by clicking on Thumbs Up